syncfusion-content/xamarin-docs/Xamarin/Introduction/Explore Libraries Package/Mac.md

 documentation: ug
 ---

-# Explore Libraries Package in Mac with Xamarin Forms
+# Explore Libraries Package in Mac

-## Explore the libraries package

 You can find the Syncfusion libraries, samples and NuGet from the installed location in Mac.